 Depending upon the specific facts of your case, the court may allocate significant decision-making responsibilities to one or both parents, and likewise, the court may allocate parenting time to one or both parents.

 In Illinois, the court will only allocate parental responsibilities if the parents have not already agreed to a parenting plan.
 The parenting plan makes clear how parenting responsibilities will be shared between the two parents, taking into account what is in the best interests of the child.
 The IMDMA clarifies that a parenting plan must do the following:

 Generally speaking, parents can submit a parenting plan anytime after filing a petition for the allocation of parental responsibilities and right up until the court enters a judgment.
 If the court approves a parenting plan, its terms become binding on the parties.
 An experienced Chicago child custody attorney can discuss your parenting plan with you and can ensure that your plan contains all of the required elements under the law.

-At Arami Law Office, we are committed to assisting families throughout the Chicago area with all family law matters.
+At Arami Law, we are committed to assisting families throughout the Chicago area with all family law matters.
 We know how difficult child custody proceedings can be, and we can act as your advocate throughout the process.
 If you have questions, an experienced child custody lawyer in Chicago can speak with you today.
-Contact Arami Law Office for more information.
+Contact Arami Law for more information.

 How did we do?